CollinM254/CollinM254/README.md

 * Next.js
 * Docker

+Other technological skills I have include:
+* Python
+* PHP
+* Django
+* Laravel

 In this GitHub profile you will find some of my projects that I have accomplished using the above technologies.

-* 🖥️ Currently looking for Junior Frontend Developer Position of Internship
+* 🖥️ Currently looking for Junior or Experienced Frontend Developer Position
 * 🔗 You can reach me via [LinkedIn](www.linkedin.com/in/collin-mwenda-software-engineer) or [Email](cmwenda20@gmail.com) or [Twitter](https://twitter.com/mwenda_collin)
 * 📍 Current Location Nairobi, Kenya
 * 🌐 Available for fully Remote | Relocation | Onsite